 - Height: 20cm

-The learned helplessness paradigm is a widely used animal model of depression originally described by Overmier and Seligman (1967), who observed that exposure to inescapable shock resulted in dramatic deficits in emotional expression, associative learning and behavioral coping when presented to an aversive but escapable stimulus.
+The learned helplessness paradigm is a widely used animal model of depression, originally described by Overmier and Seligman (1967), who observed that exposure to inescapable shock resulted in dramatic deficits in emotional expression, associative learning and behavioral coping when presented to an aversive but escapable stimulus.
 This model has been optimized for mice and rats (Vollmayr and Henn, 2001, Chourbaji et al., 2005) and elicits helpless behavior only in some animals to account for different predisposition for depression in different subjects.
 Animals that develop learned helplessness show symptoms associated with depression, including reduced body weight and sexual behavior, altered rapid eye movement sleep, and increased levels of corticotrophin-releasing factor and corticosterone (Yan et al., 2010), but also increased fear conditioning and aggression, gastric ulcers and opiate-mediated analgesia (reviewed by Vollmayr and Gass, 2013).

 This model has been pharmacologically validated with anti-depressants, which are able to reduce latency to escape and number of animals that show helpless behavior (Sherman et al., 1982, Chourbaji et al., 2005).
 These effects suggest that the learned helplessness paradigm offers predictive validity as a model of anti-depressants action.

-Investigators should analyze number of escape (or termination) failures and latency to escape or terminate the trial, which are markers of depression (Yin et al., 2016).
+Investigators typically analyze number of escape (or termination) failures and latency to escape or terminate the trial, which are markers of depression (Yin et al., 2016).
 In addition, active avoidance (exit or termination during shock) and passive avoidance responses should also be measured.

 Apparatus & Equipment

 Walls can be made of steel to minimize shock avoidance or plexiglas (Vollmayr and Henn, 2001, Chourbaji et al., 2005).
 If using steel, the investigator should consider having one wall made of Plexiglas with an overlying electrified grid to facilitate observation.
-If testing rats, a 35 X 35 mm lever is placed on one side of the chamber and a white signal light (12W) should be used above the lever on testing days.

 Chamber floor should be constructed of steel rods.
 For rats, Vollmayr and Henn (2001) used 6 mm diameter and 20 mm spacing, whereas Chourbaji et al. (2005) used 5 mm diameter and 6 mm spacing for mice.